egorkrash/SiameseNetwork/README.md

 	$  pip install -r requirements.txt

 Now you're ready to use!
-Run the following command to get a detailed description for each parameter:
+Run the following command to get a detailed description for each parameter:<br/>
 $ python run_model.py --help

 ## Make predictions
-Put some text description into testdesc.txt and run this command:
+Put some text description into testdesc.txt and run this command:<br/>
 $ python make_predictions.py

 Predictions will be saved in testpreds.txt